 - To share with our marketing partners for marketing purposes or to use for our own marketing purposes.
 For example, to send you information about events or special promotions, to tell you about new features or products, etc.

-- To determine your level of engagement with email or promotional marketing materials that are send to you, including whether you opened an email or promotional marketing materials and/or otherwise engaged with it
+- To determine your level of engagement with email or promotional marketing materials that are sent to you, including whether you opened an email or promotional marketing materials and/or otherwise engaged with it

 - To improve our Services, for example by reviewing information associated with stalled or crashed pages experienced by users allowing us to identify and fix problems and give you a better experience